This article is part of a larger series on Accounting Software.

 Software from: $1,275 per year

 QuickBooks Retail Edition is a powerful, industry-specific version of QuickBooks Premier.
 It can help you manage your inventory better and adjust product prices and price levels easily, allowing you to leverage promotional pricing for your business.
-However, since QuickBooks Retail Edition is a powerful desktop software, it’s best that you have a dedicated bookkeeper.
+Although QuickBooks Retail Edition is a powerful desktop application, it’s best if it’s used by an in-house bookkeeper with experience.

-Once you install QuickBooks Premier, you can choose QuickBooks Retail Edition and start using its industry-specific features.
+Once you purchase QuickBooks Premier, be sure to download the QuickBooks Retail Edition at no additional cost and start using its industry-specific features.